parse-community/docs/_includes/ios/handling-errors.md

 }
 ```

 When the callback expects a `NSNumber`, its `boolValue` tells you whether the operation succeeded or not.
-For example, this is how you might implement the callback for `%{ParseObject}`'s `saveInBackgroundWithTarget:selector:` method:
+For example, this is how you might implement the callback for `PFObject`'s `saveInBackgroundWithTarget:selector:` method:

 ```objc
 - (void)callbackForSave:(NSNumber *)result error:(NSError *)error {